dwcaress/MB-System/src/mbgrd2gltf/README.md

 * Julian Fortin

 # Dependencies

 * netCDF
 * TinyGLTF
 	* This is in the project files as a single-header library.
 No futher action is needed for this dependency.

 # Previous Work

-mbgrd2gltf was originally created to replace the current 3d geometry generation pipeline used in STOQS.
+mbgrd2gltf (originally gltf-generator) was made to replace the current 3d geometry generation pipeline used in STOQS.
 This project was done for CSUMB capstone in fall 2021 to solve the following issue: https://github.com/stoqs/stoqs/issues/1093

 # Team